finbourne/lusid-sdk-csharp-preview/sdk/docs/ReconciliationsApi.md

             var start = 56;  // int? | Optional.
 When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
 When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Optional.
 Expression to filter the result set.
-For example, to filter on the left portfolio Code, use \"left.portfolioId.code eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var request = new ValuationsReconciliationRequest(); // ValuationsReconciliationRequest | The specifications of the inputs to the reconciliation (optional)
+For example, to filter on the left portfolio Code, use \"left.portfolioId.code eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var valuationsReconciliationRequest = new ValuationsReconciliationRequest(); // ValuationsReconciliationRequest | The specifications of the inputs to the reconciliation (optional)

             try
             {
                 // [EXPERIMENTAL] Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.
-                ResourceListOfReconciliationBreak result = apiInstance.ReconcileValuation(sortBy, start, limit, filter, request);
+                ResourceListOfReconciliationBreak result = apiInstance.ReconcileValuation(sortBy, start, limit, filter, valuationsReconciliationRequest);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)